Book free $3$-Uniform Hypergraphs: Introduction

-We continue the work of that and determine the maximum number of hyperedges for a $k$-book free $3$-uniform hypergraph.
+We continue the work on that and determine the maximum number of hyperedges for a $k$-book-free $3$-uniform hypergraph.
 The main result is as follows:

-\begin{theorem} For a given $k\geq 2$ and $\epsilon>0$, a $3$-uniform $B_k$-free hypergraph $H$ on $n$ vertices can have at most $\dfrac{n^2}{8}+\epsilon n^2$ edges, where $n>\max (n_0(\epsilon)\sqrt{(6k-8)(3k-2)},12k)$. \end{theorem} The following example shows that this result is asymptotically sharp.
+\begin{theorem} For a given $k\geq 2$ and $\epsilon>0$ there exists $n_1(k,\epsilon)$ such that if $n>n_1(k,\epsilon)$ then a $3$-uniform $B_k$-free hypergraph $H$ on $n$ vertices can have at most $\dfrac{n^2}{8}+\epsilon n^2$ edges. \end{theorem} The following example shows that this result is asymptotically sharp.
 Take a complete bipartite graph with color classes of size $\ceil{\frac{n}{4}}$ and $\floor{\frac{n}{4}}$ respectively.
 Denote the vertices in each class with $x_i$ and $y_i$ respectively.
-Construct a graph by doubling each vertex and replacing each edge with two triangles as shown below (Figure \ref{extremal_hyp}).
+Construct a graph by doubling each vertex and replacing each edge with two hyperedges as shown below (Figure \ref{extremal_hyp}).
 So essentially, we have replaced every graph edge with two hyperedges.
 The construction does not contain a $B_k$, as it does not contain a Berge triangle.
 With this, the number of hyperedges is $2\times \frac{n^2}{16}=\frac{n^2}{8}$.